-At the conclusion of the internship, each participant will submit a brief (2 pages) paper to the Arthritis Foundation, summarizing their experience by August 16, 2019.
+At the conclusion of the internship, each participant will submit a brief (2 page) paper or video presentation to the Arthritis Foundation, summarizing their experience by August 14, 2020.
 Interns will not receive the second half of their stipend until their final paper has been received by the Arthritis Foundation.

 Stipends: Stipends will be paid in two installments, half at the beginning of the internship and half after the completion of the eight (8) week internship upon receipt of the final paper by the Arthritis Foundation.